pornography

 Pages

-From
+From RT

-From , Candobetter
+From this web-site, Candobetter

 The articles below describe attempts by the Australian government to use the claim, that all pornography degraded and exploited women, as a pretext to give the government power to filter all of our Internet usage.
-The government came much closer to success than it otherwise would have been able to, as a result of support for Internet Freedom by , author of "Silencing Dissent" (2007).
+The government came much closer to success than it otherwise would have been able to, as a result of support for Internet Freedom by Clive Hamilton, author of "Silencing Dissent" (2007).
 They no doubt counted that vocal support from an ostensible supporter of free speech would reassure many who would otherwise be concerned about an attempt by government to control the flow of information through the Internet.
 The proposal aroused furious public opposition.
-Articles about this on include:
+Articles about this on candobetter include:

 Web-sites

-includes YouTube
+Department of Dirty includes YouTube video

 Appendix: articles about the United States' alleged "war on drugs"